rsimon/bm-egypt/README.md

 - Deployment of Meilisearch via a `docker-compose.yml` file.
 Run `docker compose up`, Meilisearch is at
   <http://localhost:7700>.
 With Meilisearch running, run the `index-pleiades.py` script.
 - The `harvest-pleiades-meili.py` script harvests candidate results for each place name in the BM CSV.
+- Utility script `reconcile_pleiades.py` which filters the responses, picks the most plausible one and produces a flat CSV result file.